Chocolate Pecan Tart

-For reasons I”m not quite sure of, I occasionally get asked if I would like to feature a recipe from Chef François Payard.
-Not that I am alone in that invitation I’m sure but when a recipe not in one of Chef Payard’s books is offered to me, I feel both honored and certainly intrigued.
+I was asked some time ago if I would like to feature a recipe from Chef François Payard.
+Not that I am alone in that invitation I’m sure but when a recipe that is not in one of Chef Payard’s books is offered to me, I feel both honored and certainly intrigued.
+That was the case with this Chocolate Pecan Tart.

 That being said, this recipe was a bit confounding and when you say that about a recipe from a master you sort of scrunch into your seat and wait for the angels to come visit you and set your head straight.
 But it’s true and as a result I had to make some big revisions.

-I first made it several weeks ago during the holidays after I was invited to join some friends for dinner.
+I first made it several weeks ago during the Christmas holidays after I was invited to join some friends for dinner.
 The plan was to make a tart, take some photos and then carry my goodies with me to their house.
 It all happened save for the photos; I simply ran out of time.

 PIN IT!
 ‘Chocolate Pecan Tart’